SariStormdance/Home_Sales/README.md

 # Home_Sales

 In this challenge, knowledge of SparkSQL will be used to determine key metrics about home sales data.
 Then to use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-This project was completed with Spark using Google Colab.
+This is a demonstration of how caching data can increase speed and perfomance of data retrieval by reducing the need to access underlying storage layer.

 ## Resources